shrnkm/thethirdone/README.md

 However, the need for knowing PDF is another problem.
 In practice, we usually have access to a finite set of data spamles, and not the PDF they are representing.
 So before being able to calculate MI, or in essence entropy, we need to approximate the PDF itself.
 In this sense, the problem of estimating MI reduces to the problem of estimating PDF.
 In fact, most of MI estimators start with PDF estimation procedure.
 There are two main groups of MI estimators: parametric and non-parametric estimators.
 Parametric estimators are the ones that assume the probability density could be modelled with one of the most frequent distributions like Gaussian.
 Non-parametric estimators assume nothing about the hidden PDF.

-The main approaches for estimating MI, in a non-parametric way, are methods based on histogram, adaptive partitioning, kernel density, k-nearest neighbor, B-spline, wavelet density, and nonlinear correlation coefficient.
+The main approaches for estimating MI, in a non-parametric way, are methods based on histogram, adaptive partitioning, kernel density, B-spline, and k-nearest neighbor.
 </br>
 </br>
 </br>